-Buying candy when it’s on sale after the holidays can save you a lot of money.
-Learn how to freeze candy, how long you can freeze candy and why you should.
+Buying candy when it’s on sale after the holidays can save you a lot of money but can you freeze candy?
+The answer is yes, learn how to freeze candy, how long you can freeze candy and why you should.

 A good way to stock up on candy for baking and treats during the holidays is by buying and freezing candy after other holidays.
 After Halloween, you can get lots of great candy that can be used for holiday baking.
 Even if the candy may not really need to be frozen to stay fresh, it can help remove some temptation to eat it all.

 You can also use these tips for Valentine’s Day candy or any other holiday.
 Valentine’s Day is a really great holiday for these tips because you can get red and white candies that are perfect for Christmas baking.